Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 Having discussed the trends in amplitude suppression, we will now examine the routes through which the system of delay coupled non-identical Rijke tube oscillators transition between in-phase and anti-phase synchronized states.
 Towards this purpose, we track the phase locking value (PLV) and the mean phase difference ($\overline{|\mathrm{\Delta\phi}|}$) between the oscillations of the Rijke tubes during LCO and PAD states as per Fig.~\ref{fig:7}(c).

 Phase-locking value (PLV) measures the level of synchronization between the two Rijke tube oscillators and is given by the following expression \cite{pikovsky2003synchronization}:

-where $n$ is the length of the acoustic pressure signal, and $\Delta\phi$ is the instantaneous phase difference between the pressure signals in the two Rijke tubes.
+where $n$ is the length of the acoustic pressure signal and $\Delta\phi$ is the instantaneous phase difference between the acoustic pressure signals in the two Rijke tubes.
 The value of PLV ranges from 0 to 1, with zero indicating desynchronization and 1 indicating synchronization of the oscillators.
+We do not calculate PLV for the AD state due to the absence of oscillations in the oscillators, in which case PLV does not have any physical meaning.

 From the bifurcation diagram [Fig.~\ref{fig:8}(a)], we observe that for most values of the mismatch parameter ($\alpha$), the oscillations are synchronized.
-However, for around $\alpha < -0.1$, the oscillations are desynchronized when they are in the LCO state.

-Figure \ref{fig:8}(b) shows that the synchronized regions further comprises alternate bands of in-phase (IP) synchronization and anti-phase (AP) synchronization of oscillators A and B on variation in the $\tau_c$.
+However, for around $\alpha < -0.08$, the oscillations are desynchronized when they are in the LCO state.
+Figure~\ref{fig:8}(b) shows that the synchronized regions further comprises alternate bands of in-phase (IP) synchronization and anti-phase (AP) synchronization of oscillators A and B on variation in the $\tau_c$.
 Based on the value of the mismatch parameter, we observe three distinct routes through which transitions between IP and AP states occur in the system on variation of the coupling delay ($\tau_c$).
-Firstly, for small magnitudes of mismatch [when $|\alpha|$ is roughly less than 0.08, marked by the arrow `1' in Fig.~\ref{fig:8}(b)], the transitions between IP and AP states are sudden, indicating PFB.
+Firstly, for small magnitudes of mismatch [marked by the arrow `1' in Fig.~\ref{fig:8}(b)], the transitions between IP and AP states are sudden, indicating PFB.
 The second way of transitioning between IP and AP states is through an intermediate state of AD.
-This route is observed for comparatively larger positive values of mismatch parameter [around $\alpha>0.08$, depicted by the arrow `2' in Fig.~\ref{fig:8}(b)].
+This route is observed for comparatively larger positive values of mismatch parameter [depicted by the arrow `2' in Fig.~\ref{fig:8}(b)].
 We examined these two routes previously in identical delay coupled oscillators in Sec.~\ref{sec:IIIA} [refer Figs.~\ref{fig:3}(a) and \ref{fig:4}(a)].
 Here, from Figs.~\ref{fig:8}(a) and \ref{fig:8}(b), we see that non-identical Rijke tube oscillators can also transition between IP and AP states through a third route, which is via an intermediate state of desynchrony.
-This route is mainly observed for large negative values of mismatch parameter [around $\alpha < -0.1$, depicted by the arrow `3' in Fig.~\ref{fig:8}(b)].
+This route is mainly observed for large negative values of mismatch parameter [around $\alpha < -0.08$, depicted by the arrow `3' in Fig.~\ref{fig:8}(b)].
 We find the transition between synchronized and desynchronized states on variation of $\tau_c$ to be abrupt, as indicated by the discontinuous change in color in Fig.~\ref{fig:8}(a).